maple leaf

 Time TFSA withdrawals used to make donations before year-end to restore contribution room quickly

 You may wish to withdraw funds from your TFSA to fund a charitable donation.
 A TFSA withdrawal is tax free, however, contribution room will not be restored until January 1st of the year following the withdrawal.
-Plan to make your TFSA withdrawal prior to the end of the year so that your TFSA contribution room is restored on January 1st of the following year.
+Plan to make your TFSA withdrawal prior to the end of the year so that your TFSA contribution room is restored on January 1st.
 This gives you the extra flexibility to re-contribute amounts to your TFSA in the new year and utilize donation tax credits on this year’s tax return.

 Keep track of donation receipts